canonical/k8s-snap/docs/src/charm/howto/upgrade-minor.md

 ```

 The `refresh` command instructs the juju controller to follow a new
-charm channel related to the Kubernetes release and use the new charm
-revision of the application's channel to upgrade each unit.
-The
+charm `channel`.
+The Kubernetes charm will be upgraded to the lasted
-charm code is simultaneously replaced on each unit, then the `k8s`
+revision within that channel.
+The charm code is simultaneously replaced
-snap is updated unit-by-unit in order to maintain a highly-available
+on each unit, then the `k8s` snap is updated unit-by-unit in order to
-kube-api-server endpoint, starting with the Juju leader unit for the
+maintain a highly-available kube-api-server endpoint, starting with the
-application.
+Juju leader unit for each application.

-During the upgrade process, the application status message and the `k8s` leader
+During the upgrade process, the application status message and the
-unit message will display the current progress, listing the `k8s` and
+`k8s` leader unit message will display the current progress,
-`k8s-worker` units still pending upgrades.
+listing the `k8s` and `k8s-worker` units still pending upgrades.

 After the `k8s` charm is upgraded, the application `Version` from `juju status`
 will reflect the updated version of the control-plane nodes making up the cluster.